-- 8.1 All students are initially registered as full-time or part-time students but may apply to the Faculty Office via the online student portal, SAS, to change their enrolment status. - 8.2 Part-time in the Faculty is defined by a student's work load per semester and does not mean evening studies.
-While Level I courses are offered throughout the day and evening, the majority of the courses at Levels II and III are taught during the day only.
-Thus, students registered part-time must be prepared to attend classes at times between 8am and 5pm. - 8.3 Students accepted with lower level matriculation into the Faculty as part-time students must complete a minimum of twenty-four (24) credits and maintain a minimum cumulative GPA of 2.7 to be eligible for transfer to full-time. - 8.4 Once a part-time student changes his/her enrolment status to full-time, he/she is required to maintain the rate of progress mandated for the full-time programme. - 8.5 Full-time students are required to register for a minimum of twenty-four (24) and a maximum of thirty (30) credits in an academic year. - 8.6 A full-time student may be allowed three (3) additional credits for a total of thirty-three (33) if he/she has a degree GPA ≥ 3.3 after three (3) semesters and/or in their final year if they have not failed a course in the previous semester. - 8.7 Part-time students are expected to register for a maximum of eighteen (18) credits in any one year. - 8.8 A part-time student may be allowed to register for twenty-one (21) credits if he/she has maintained a minimum GPA of 3.3.
+- 8.4 Once a part-time student changes his/her enrolment status to fulltime, he/she is required to maintain the rate of progress mandated for the full-time programme. - 8.5 Full-time students are required to register for a minimum of twenty-four (24) and a maximum of thirty (30) credits in an academic year. - 8.6 A full-time student may be allowed three (3) additional credits for a total of thirty-three (33) if he/she has a degree GPA ≥ 3.3 after three (3) semesters and/or in their final year if they have not failed a course in the previous semester. - 8.7 Part-time students are expected to register for a maximum of eighteen (18) credits in any one year. - 8.8 A part-time student may be allowed to register for twenty-one (21) credits if he/she has maintained a minimum GPA of 3.3.
 Finalizing part-time students may also be allowed to register for 21 credits.